Localization and Specialization for Hamiltonian Torus Actions: Examples

 In the case of $H_2$ have that $M_2:= M^{H_2}=\{[z_0:z_1:z_2:z_3:0]\} \cong \bb{C}P^3$.
 Fixed points of this action are \\

 \\The moment map is

-To find the relations needed we first need to compute generating classes.
+To find the relations we first need to compute generating classes.
 We easily get that:\\ \\ where $a,b,c$ are some parameters.
 Dimension reasons give $0=\int_{M_2} A_3= \frac{2x^2}{2x^3} + \frac{cx^2}{-6x^3}$ thus $c=6$.
 We would like to apply the Goldin-Tolman formula (Theorem 1.6 in \cite{GT}) to compute the values of other generating classes.
-Goldin and Tolman worked with a very special collection of generating classes, called the cannonical classes.
-The canonical class assigned to a fixed point $p$ needs to vanish at all other points of index less than or equal to the index $p$ (for Kirwan classes ,defined in Theorem \ref{kirwanclasses}, it was only less than).
-In this particular example, all our fixed points are of different index and therefore both definitions coincide.
+Goldin and Tolman worked with a very special collection of generating classes, called the canonical classes.
+The canonical class assigned to a fixed point $p$ needs to vanish at all other points of index less than or equal to the index $p$ (see comments below Theorem \ref{kirwanclasses}).
+In this particular example, all our fixed points are of different index and therefore the above classes are canonical classes in the sense of Goldin and Tolman.
 This allows us to apply Theorem 1.6 from [GT] and compute that $A_2 (p_4)=\frac{6a\,x}{4}$.
 Substituting this result into $0=\int_{M_2} A_2$ gives that $a=-2$ is the unique solution.
 Therefore generating classes are\\